biolab-unige/xtens-app/README.md

 * Load the bower packages:

         grunt bower
+* Create logs folder

+        mkdir logs

 ## Database Configuration:

+Now configure PostgreSQL:

+* Create a PostreSQL user with a password

+* Create a database owned by the user just created

+* Import the sql-schema located in xtens-app/db-schema/ into database

-You must create the local.js file in xtens-app/config/.
+Then create the local.js file in xtens-app/config/.
 This config file should include any settings specifically for your development computer (db passwords, operators etc.)

 e.g: